 Make sure you hire a licensed solar installer.
 This helps ensure that the work is done correctly using current installation best practices.
 In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including home solar installers.

-Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers have to say about local solar providers.
+Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers are saying about local solar providers.
 Detailed reviews can help you assess a provider's integrity and customer service.
-Stay away from companies with few or mainly poor reviews.
+Stay away from providers with few or mainly poor reviews.

 Get free, detailed quotes from at least three solar companies.
-A quote should list all costs and identify the exact solar parts included.
-Comparing several quotes can help you find the most cost-effective option.
+A quote should list all costs and identify the solar parts included.
+Looking at several quotes can help you find the best value for your budget.

-Quality solar installations should have strong workmanship and performance guarantees.
-A workmanship warranty addresses any installation defects (such as poor wiring, cracks in the panels, or poor alignment), while a performance guarantee ensures a certain level of energy production.
-Strong warranties demonstrate a company's confidence in its work.
+Quality solar installations should come with comprehensive workmanship and performance warranties.
+The workmanship warranty covers any installation issues such as poor wiring, cracks in the panels, or poor alignment.
+The performance guarantee ensures a specific energy output level.
+Strong guarantees indicate that a solar installer has faith in its installations.

-The cost of home solar panels in Chicago Heights will depend on several factors, including your system's expected capacity and the type of solar technology being used.
-Generally speaking, a complete solar energy system could range from $3,760 per kilowatt, not including labor, preliminary work, or permit fees.
+The cost of home solar panels in Chicago Heights varies depending on several factors, including the area and generating capacity of your panel array and the type of panels you'll use.
+Generally speaking, a complete solar energy system will cost $3,760 per kilowatt, not including preliminary work, permit fees, or labor.
 Most solar systems in Chicago Heights are 6.4 kilowatts, and the typical Chicago Heights homeowners spends $16,818 after accounting for federal tax refunds.
 Some homeowners may prefer leasing their solar panels to reduce upfront costs.

 Incentive Amount: